 No, the overall system is accredited, not individuals.
 Implicit in system accreditation is that it has suitably qualified people delivering training.

 A licence is granted for two years and can be renewed thereafter.

 LCS certificates are issued by accredited training organisations (company in house training departments or consultancies) following the successful completion of one of their training programmes and these companies are the prime holder of candidate records.
-They should be the first port of call when the validity of a qualification is being checked.
-A certificate holder should be able to name the organisation that provided the training – it would have been their employer, or a consultant working for their employer.
+Visit this page for further details

 Coloured belts are often used as descriptors for the different levels in some continuous improvement qualification systems, such as in Six Sigma and Lean Six Sigma.